TuckerStEtsoN051/FEKszIaY/6flH/BtcR/cloud-monitoring_73DfOD_1747978364.md.md

 ### 3. Temporary Ban

-**Consequence**: A temporary ban from any sort of interaction or public communication with the community for a specified period of time.
-No public or private interaction with the people involved, including unsolicited interaction with those enforcing the Code of Conduct, is allowed during this period.
+**Consequence**: A temporary ban from any sort of interaction or public private interaction with the people involved, including unsolicited interaction with those enforcing the Code of Conduct, is allowed during this period.